markusholter/Simple-chess-game/README.md

 - Pawn promotion (transforming a pawn upon reaching the opponent's back rank)

 ## Try it out
+To play this game you can follow these steps:
+1. Open the website.
+2. Enter a screen name.
+3. Enter a new room ID to create a game, or join an existing game by entering the room ID someone else has    provided.
+4. Click "Submit."

+If you created a new room, share the room ID with another person so they can join.
+Alternatively, you can open a private browser window to test it yourself.
+Once both players have joined, the game will begin, and you can take turns dragging the pieces to play chess!

 You can try the Simple Chess Game by visiting the following ip-address:

 [http://172.232.132.6](http://172.232.132.6)